 The proposed project is located between the nearest public road and the sea as well as within coastal waters.
 The project is the replacement of fingers within a public boating marina.
-The anchorage within Parcel 28 is a privately operated facility with berthing slips available to the general public on a month-to-month basis for a fee.
+The anchorage within Parcel 7 is a privately operated facility with berthing slips available to the general public on a month-to-month basis for a fee.
 The proposed project does not include any proposed change to the method of leasing.
 Upon completion of the proposed development, the marina slip leases will remain available to the general public.
 The proposed project does not include reconfiguring the docks or slip size distribution.
 The proposed project will replace deteriorating slips so that the slips will continue to be available for boating.
 The marina will continue to provide the current mix of slip sizes that range from under 28 feet to over 50 feet.

 As with this anchorage, a large number of anchorages in Marina del Rey are reaching, or have reached, their useful life expectancy.
 These other anchorages will need to rebuild and possibly reconfigure their slips in the near future.
-The applicant has indicated that the purpose of this application is to do the necessary maintenance that the County is requiring, based on monthly inspections, so that the slips will continue to be available for use.
-At this time the County has sited approximately 80 fingers for repair work.
-The applicant is working on a plan to renovate the entire anchorage (docks, slips, ramps, and pilings) and will eventually submit an application to the Commission.
-However, because of the deteriorated state of some of the fingers, the applicant is proposing to replace the fingers, as required, until the plans for renovation for the entire anchorage are completed and approved.
+The applicant has indicated that the purpose of this application is to do the necessary maintenance that the County is requiring, based on inspections, so that the slips will continue to be available for use.

 The applicant states that construction of the new floating dock fingers will be done off-site.
 The dock fingers will be floated into position and attached to the existing docks.
-The applicant estimates that approximately 10-11 fingers will be replaced per month.
 During the assembly of the fingers to the docks boating use of the slips will not be disrupted.
 In the event a boat needs to be removed from the slip during construction, the boat will be moved to a vacant slip and then returned once work is completed.
 Thus, access to this recreational facility will be preserved consistent with the access policies of the Coastal Act.